 Because nothing lives in a silo anymore.
 Everything is connected digitally.
 So a threat at one point could impact a handful of other financial service providers.
 Consider the increase in high-profile financial crimes and data breaches.
 A breach at 1 financial services business regularly impacts other financial service providers.

-Large-scale regulatory requirements, corporate governance, and compliance programs strengthen endpoints (and transfer avenues) of customer data.
+Large-scale regulatory requirements, corporate governance, data management strategies, and compliance programs strengthen endpoints (and transfer avenues) of customer data.
 When all financial service providers meet or exceed regulators' or compliance officers' compliance requirements, there are less entry points for security threats.

 Cybersecurity measures, risk assessments, and continued due diligence protect sensitive information—but no system is foolproof.
 Continued investments in security technology that keep up with new regulations can keep financial services organizations ahead of security threats.